alessandrobottardi/ailab/README.md

 # Artificial Intelligence Lab
 Predicting cell hypoxia/normoxia cell condition according to gene expression

-All data is strictly confidential
+All data and results are strictly confidential